Tek-User/CMM-Arm/3D-Parts/README.md

 McMaster also has oversize washers with OD: 2", ID: 1/4" Thickness 0.042-0.051.
 You would need about 17-18 of these, or a little fewer due to smaller ID.
 The cost these is $6.11 for 25 pieces and you would use about 18 or fewer of them.
 This is likely the cheapest option because it gives the best ability to dial-in the required amount of counter weight.

 The top of the base is held by twelve #4 x 5/8" sheet metal screws.
-I found that only 6 arond the perimeter stiull allowed the lid to flex a little with off-center torques to the encoder axle.
-It is much more rigit with the added inner ring of 6 screws.
+I found that only 6 around the perimeter still allowed the lid to flex a little with off-center torques to the encoder axle.
+It is much more rigid with the added inner ring of 6 screws.